ilknurm/take_home_task/README.md

 This is a take home task.
 We will go through the following 4 steps.
 All of these were done on Ubuntu Linux.

 1. How many lines are in this file?
-2. How many “Z” Characters are this file ?
+2. How many “Z” Characters are in this file ?
 3. Find on which line  “Junior”, “Platform” and “Engineer” are on,not case sensitive.
 4. Change “Junior” to “Senior”.